Emerald ash borer: Environmental and economic impacts

-Emerald ash borer threatens the entire North American genus Fraxinus.
+Emerald ash borers threaten the entire North American genus Fraxinus.
 It has killed tens of millions of ash trees so far and threatens to kill most of the 8.7 billion ash trees throughout North America.
-Emerald ash borer kills young trees several years before reaching their seeding age of 10 years.
+EABs kill young trees several years before reaching their seeding age of 10 years.
 In both North America and Europe, the loss of ash from an ecosystem can result in increased numbers of invasive plants, changes in soil nutrients, and effects on species that feed on ash.

 Damage and efforts to control the spread of emerald ash borer have affected businesses that sell ash trees or wood products, property owners, and local or state governments.
 Quarantines can limit the transport of ash trees and products, but economic impacts are especially high for urban and residential areas because of treatment or removal costs and decreased land value from dying trees.
 Costs for managing these trees can fall upon homeowners or local municipalities.
-For municipalities, removing large numbers of dead or infested trees at once is costly, so slowing down the rate at which trees die through removing known infested trees and treating trees with insecticides can allow local governments more time to plan, remove, and replace trees that would eventually die.
-This strategy saves money as it would cost $10.7 billion in urban areas of 25 states over 10 years, while removing and replacing all ash trees in these same areas at once would cost $25 billion (with another estimate putting the removal alone at $20–60 billion).
-Some urban areas such as Minneapolis have large amounts of ash with slightly more than 20% of their urban forest as ash.
+For municipalities, removing large numbers of dead or infested trees at once is costly, so slowing down the rate at which trees die through removing known infested trees and treating trees with insecticides can allow local governments more time to plan, remove, and replace trees that eventually die.
+This strategy saves money, as it would cost $10.7 billion in urban areas of 25 states over 10 years, while removing and replacing all ash trees in these same areas at once would cost $25 billion (with another estimate putting the removal alone at $20–60 billion).
+Some urban areas such as Minneapolis have large populations of ash trees with slightly more than 20% of their urban forest as ash.

 Monitoring

-In areas where emerald ash borer has not yet been detected, surveys are used to monitor for new infestations.
-Visual surveys are used to find ash trees displaying emerald ash borer damage, and traps with colors attractive to emerald ash borer, such as purple or green, are hung in trees as part of a monitoring program.
+In areas where the emerald ash borer has not yet been detected, surveys are used to monitor for new infestations.
+Visual surveys are used to find ash trees displaying EAB damage, and traps with colors attractive to them, such as purple or green, are hung in trees as part of a monitoring program.
 These traps can also have volatile pheromones applied to them that attract primarily males.